 When it comes to working out what vegetables to sow in June you’ll want to take into account your plan for the year as a whole and what vegetables you’re going to be eating and when.
 Here are some of our guides on what to plant at other times throughout the year.

-Many of the vegetables that you have planted earlier in the year may need thinning out, you’ve hopefully been harvesting some of the quickest growing vegetables and will have room for more in your succession sowing.
+Many of the vegetables that you have planted earlier in the year may need thinning out, you’ve hopefully been harvesting some of the quickest growing vegetables and will have room for more veg to plant in June.

 What Vegetables to Plant in June

-Generally, you should continue succession sowing salad leaves, tomatoes and this is the last opportunity for popping some peas in.
+When it comes to what to plant in June in the vegetable garden you should continue succession sowing salad leaves, tomatoes and this is the last opportunity for popping some peas in.
 The warmer weather of June also means you should continue with any root vegetables that you’re planting, like beetroot, turnip and carrot.
-If you’ve planted any of these root vegetables earlier in the year, then you’ll want to be thinning them out.
+If you’ve planted any of these root vegetables earlier in the year, then you’ll want to be thinning them out in June.

 Plant Beetroot in June